julianeon/useful-python-scripts/README.md

 test_check_the_guess_too_high: Tests whether the check_the_guess method correctly identifies a guess as "Too high" when the user's guess is greater than the target number.

 test_check_the_guess_correct: Tests whether the check_the_guess method correctly identifies a guess as "You guessed it!" when the user's guess matches the target number.

+Run it like this:

+python test_number_guessing_game.py

+The 3 tests should then pass.